SHAWL-ANDERSON DANCE CENTER

 Originally from the East coast, Laya moved to the Bay Area in 2015.
 She started taking dance classes as an adult, her first ever at Shawl-Anderson, and developed a passion for movement arts.
 In addition to dancing and her work in the field of public health, Laya is a collage artist and baker.
 In her free time she can be found listening to music and practicing improvisational movement in her living room.

-Deneka graduated from the University of California, Santa Cruz in 2019–earning her BA in Literature and Theater Studies.
-Now she spends her time honing a number of personal crafts like writing poetry, playing the ukulele, and dancing.
-Her passion for community-building and art has set her on a lifelong investigation of how these worlds co-create such invaluable and rich social experiences.
-Additionally, she is a parrot enthusiast.
+Deneka graduated from the University of California, Santa Cruz in 2019–earning their BA in Literature and Theater Studies.
+Now they spend their time honing a number of personal crafts like writing poetry, playing the ukulele, and dancing.
+Their passion for community-building and art has set them on a lifelong investigation of how these worlds co-create such invaluable and rich social experiences.
+Additionally, they are a parrot enthusiast.